OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

 ### Create new functions to process gists

-Next, open the **./helpers/gist-api.js** file, add the following functions, and save the file.
+Next, open the **./helpers/gist-api.js** file and add the following functions.
 Note the following:

 - If the gist contains HTML, the add-in will insert the HTML as-is into the body of the message.